WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 <aside class="notes">

-**Teaching tip**
+**Teaching Tips**

-- try to make sure each group chooses a different question to answer so there are no repeats.
+- Have each group choose a different question to answer so there are no repeats.
-- circulate while the groups are developing their presentation.
+- Circulate while the groups are developing their presentation.
-- be sure to time presentations so the activity moves along (each should be no longer than 5 minutes).
+- Time the presentations so the activity moves along (each should be no longer than 5 minutes).

 </aside>